orbuluh/fundamental/README.md

-- :bulb: 371.
+- :thinking: 371.
 Sum of Two Integers